 To make sure you are giving us all the information we need to make a decision, you can fill out our claim form to make your request for payment.

-- You don't have to use the form, but it will help us process the information faster. - Either download a copy of the form from our website www.bcbsla.com/blueadvantage or call Customer Service and ask for the form.
+You don't have to use the form, but it will help us process the information faster.